"The people of Tripura are said to belong to the

 assimilated each other generally.
 On the basis of linguistic characteristic and

-socio-economic and cultural distinctiveness the Old Tripuris population can also
+socio-economic and cultural distinctiveness the Tripur clans population can also

 be sub divided into three groups.
 These groups are generally known as Beri,